dotnet/docs/docs/framework/windows-workflow-foundation/samples/workflow-management-endpoint-sample.md

 # Workflow Management Endpoint Sample
 This sample shows how a workflow control endpoint can be used to create and run workflows both locally and remotely.
 The sample demonstrates how to host a control endpoint and write clients that call the control endpoint to create and run the instance of a workflow.
 The workflow is not a service.

  On the service side of the sample a workflow is hosted with WorkflowServiceHost and a WorkflowControlEndpoint is added so that clients can perform control operations (Suspend, Start, etc).
 A user-defined CreationEndpoint is also added to allow the workflow to be created.
 The service then uses these endpoints to start the workflow in a suspended state and then resume the workflow.
 The client performs the same operations but from the client code.
-For more information about these interfaces see, [Workflow Control Endpoint](../../../../docs/framework/wcf/feature-details/workflow-control-endpoint.md) and [How to: Host a non-service workflow in IIS](../../../../docs/framework/wcf/feature-details/how-to-host-a-non-service-workflow-in-iis.md)
+For more information about these interfaces see, [Workflow Control Endpoint](../../../../docs/framework/wcf/feature-details/workflow-control-endpoint.md).

 #### To run the sample